gletort/PhysiBoSS/Docker/README.md

 ### Running a simulation with docking.sh script
 You can find in PhysiBoSS GitHub repository in the `Docker` folder a bash script to use the docker image directly.
 You need to give as parameter to this script the full path to the main folder on your computer of the simulation that you want to run, and as second parameter the name of the subfolder containing the parameter file.
-It will output the results in the folders 'output' and 'microutput' of this folder, as explained in PhysiBoSS description.
+It will output the results in the folders `output` and `microutput` of this folder, as explained in PhysiBoSS description.

 For example, to run with docker the Hello World Example from this repository, that you have copied on your machine:
 ~~~bash